 - “Restorative Justice is a process whereby the parties with a stake in the particular offense come together to resolve collectively how to deal with the aftermath of the offense and its implications for the future” – Tony Marshall, Advocate, restorativejustice.org

 - Volunteers may be trained as a facilitator or sit in on RJ circles as a volunteer community member which requires no training, but a willingness to represent themselves and community values.

 Parenting Class – Childcare

-- Volunteer child care providers are needed during the parenting classes.
+- Volunteer child care providers are occasionally needed during the parenting classes.